 If you’ve had a chat to your friendly, local digital marketer of late (we do get out and about sometimes) you may have been lost in the maze of SEO, PPC, SaaS and SERP.
-But fear not – we are about to give you a short and sharp run through ten of the key ones you should know for your business.
+But fear not – we are about to give you a short and sharp run through ten of the key Digital Marketing Acronyms you should know for your business.

 WDTAM: What do they all mean?!